gw2scratch/arcdps-clears-friend-server/api.md

 ### Example: with friends

 This is an example that includes some subtokens for friends that were shared with one of our `x-auth-keys`.

+It also includes a request for one public friend that is available and one that is
+not: `x-public-friends: Friend.9876,FriendWithTypo.1234`.

 ```json
 {